nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 “Street and streets!
 One Hundred and Thirty-second, Thirty-third, Thirty-fourth.
-It wasn’t One Hundred and Thirty-fifth and it wasn’t beyond theah....
-O Lawd! how did I fohgit to remember the street and number.
+It wasn’t One Hundred and Thirty-fifth and it wasn’t beyond theah.<span class="three-dots"></span>O Lawd! how did I fohgit to remember the street and number.
 I reeled outa there like a drunken man.
-I been so happy....
+I been so happy.<span class="three-dots"></span>

-“Thirty-fourth, Thirty-second, Thirty-third....
-Only difference in the name.
+“Thirty-fourth, Thirty-second, Thirty-third.<span class="three-dots"></span>Only difference in
+the name.
 All the streets am just the same and all the houses ’like as peas.
 I could try this one heah or that one there but &#11834;  Rabbit foot!
 I didn’t even git her name.
 Oh, Jakie, Jake!
 What a big Ah-Ah you is.